 Two Weeks in Buenos Aires

-Students can register for the 2-week, 2-credit Spring semester course, ENG 294: Buenos Aires - Capital of Culture, which travels in May to one of the most beautiful cities in the world to study the art, literature, music and culture of this South American center.
+Students can register in the fall for the 2-week, 3-credit Spring semester course, ENG 294: Buenos Aires - Capital of Culture.
+Students travel in May to one of the most beautiful cities in the world to study the art, literature, music and culture of this South American center.
 Visit the Web site for more information and to see photo galleries of past trips.
 Also, you can look at this overview of all that the city has to offer.

 Wentworth Travel Fellowships